flood-io/element/packages/docs/docs/api/Waiters.md

 ### `Until.elementIsNotVisible(selectorOrLocator)`

-Creates a condition that will wait for the given element to become visible.
+Creates a condition that will wait for the given element to become invisible.

 Example: